 Who is a young adult carer?

-If you are aged 18-25 and you are helping to look after someone who has a long-term illness, disability, mental health illness or addiction who could not manage without your support, you are a young adult carer.
+If you are aged 18-25 and you are helping to look after someone who has a long-term illness, disability, mental ill-health or addiction who could not manage without your support, you are a young adult carer.

 What support do we offer young adult carers?

-Young Adult Carers are able to access all of the support that Newcastle Carers has to offer, and you will find lots of useful information on this website.
-However, young adult carers have told us that they often face additional challenges because of their age and circumstances, so we have a specialist Young Adult Carer Worker who provides a tailor made service to meet the needs of carers in this age group.
+Young adult carers have told us that they often face additional challenges because of their age and circumstances.
+So, we have a specialist Young Adult Carer Worker who can provide a tailor made service to meet the needs of carers in this age group.

 Our young adult care worker can: